 Maytree believes that when human rights are protected, individuals and communities experience less poverty and we create a society that is inclusive, equitable, and prosperous.
-We also believe that everyone can and should have a role in building and strengthening the communities where they live.
+The most enduring way to keep people out of poverty is to reimagine and rebuild our public systems to respect, protect, and fulfill the economic and social rights of every person in Canada.
+We believe that everyone can and should have a role in this process and in building and strengthening the communities where they live.

-We take a relationship-based approach because it helps us better understand the ideas and plans of groups, and strengthen connections with the people who are leading the work.
+We take a relationship-based approach to our granting.
+This helps us better understand the ideas and plans of groups, and strengthen connections with the people who are leading the work.

 Who may apply?